Portrait of Monsieur Bertin

 Portrait of Monsieur Bertin is an 1832 oil on canvas painting by Jean-Auguste-Dominique Ingres.
 It depicts Louis-François Bertin (1766–1841), the French writer, art collector and director of the pro-royalist Journal des débats.
-Ingres completed the portrait during his first period of success; having achieved acclaim as a history painter, he accepted portrait commissions with reluctance, regarding them as a distraction from more important work.
+Ingres completed the portrait during his first period of success; having achieved acclaim as a history painter, he accepted portrait commissions reluctantly, viewing them as a distraction from more important work.
 Bertin was Ingres' friend and a politically active member of the French upper-middle class.
 Ingres presents him as a personification of the commercially minded leaders of the liberal reign of Louis Philippe I. He is physically imposing and self-assured, but his real-life personality shines through – warm, wry and engaging to those who had earned his trust.

 The painting had a prolonged genesis.
 Ingres agonised over the pose during several preparatory sketches.
 The final work captures the sitter's character, conveying a restless energy and imposing bulk.
-He sits in three-quarter profile against a brown ground lit from the right, his fingers are pronounced and highly detailed, while the polish of his chair reflects light from an unseen window.
+He sits in three-quarter profile against a brown ground lit from the right; his fingers are pronounced and highly detailed, while the polish of his chair reflects light from an unseen window.
 It is an unflinchingly realistic depiction of ageing and emphasises the furrowed skin and thinning hair of an overweight man who yet maintains his resolve and determination.

 Ingres' portrait was a critical and popular success, but the sitter was a private person.
 Although his family worried about caricature and disapproved, it became widely known and sealed the artist's reputation.
-It was praised at the Paris Salon of 1833, and has been influential to both academic painters such as Léon Bonnat and later modernists including Pablo Picasso and Félix Vallotton.
+It was praised at the Paris Salon of 1833 and influenced both academic painters such as Léon Bonnat and later modernists including Pablo Picasso and Félix Vallotton.
 Modern art historians regard it as Ingres' finest male portrait.
 It has been on permanent display at the Musée du Louvre since 1897.

 Background

 Ingres, Portrait of Armand Bertin, 1842.
 Private collection.
 The family resemblance is visible.

 Louis-François Bertin was aged 66 when portrayed in 1832.
 He had befriended Ingres either through his son Édouard Bertin, a student of the painter, or via Étienne-Jean Delécluze, Ingres' friend and the Journals art critic.
-In either case the genesis of the commission is unknown.
+In either case, the genesis of the commission is unknown.
 Bertin was a leader of the French upper class and a supporter of Louis Philippe and the Bourbon Restoration.
-He was a director of the Le Moniteur Universel until 1823 when the Journal des débats became the recognised voice of the liberal-constitutional opposition after he had come to criticize absolutism.
-He eventually gave his support to the July Monarchy.
+He was a director of the Le Moniteur Universel until 1823, when the Journal des débats became the recognised voice of the liberal-constitutional opposition after he had come to criticise absolutism.
+He eventually supported the July Monarchy.
 The Journal supported contemporary art, and Bertin was a patron, collector and cultivator of writers, painters and other artists.
 Ingres was sufficiently intrigued by Bertin's personality to accept the commission.